Withdrawal | 8 min read

 In this case, Percocet is made from a combination of oxycodone and acetaminophen (Tylenol).

-One of the reasons it’s important to take Percocet as prescribed is that too much Tylenol can cause liver damage and, in extreme cases, liver failure.
-Not only is that a serious symptom on its own and one that can require medical attention and long-term care, but at lower levels, it can still impact your liver’s ability to remove toxins and drugs from your body, which can lead to an extended withdrawal timeline.
+One of the reasons it’s essential to take Percocet as prescribed is that too much Tylenol can cause liver damage and, in extreme cases, liver failure.[1]
+Not only is that a severe symptom on its own and one that can require medical attention and long-term care, but at lower levels, it can still impact your liver’s ability to remove toxins and drugs from your body, which can lead to an extended withdrawal timeline.

 While chemical dependence and addiction are two different conditions, chemical dependence can make addiction more likely because you are physiologically dependent on the drug, making it easier to become psychologically dependent on the same drug.[3]